 There are some additional window features that can increase the price of a window.
 For example:

 Many contractors do not include capping in the pricing of their window replacements.
 We recommend you always cap the outside of your windows to prevent any infiltration into your home.
 Capping will include pieces of aluminum (usually to match the color of your window) wrapped around all sides of the window to prevent water, insects, and other elements from entering the structural frame of the window.

 There are many grid options available for windows of all shapes and sizes.
 Grids are the designs on the glass of the windows.
 The most common grid styles for windows in New York are colonial, queen ann, or diamond.
 These grid styles can come as contoured, flat, or inserted between the panes of glass.
 The more material that is used the more expensive the grid option.
 The most expensive grids are the ones placed inside the glass which give you the added benefit of never having to clean the grids of the windows.

 With more color options always available and the ongoing trend of black windows on homes in New York changing the color of your windows is usually an additional cost.
 Talk with your contractor and see what colors they have available and for what prices.
 Some contractors can even order two-tone color windows meaning the window is one color on the outside and a different color on the inside.

 The type of gas between the glass on double and triple pane windows can increase the price of the unit.
 Krypton gas tends to be more expensive than argon gas.
-This is because krypton gas is more dense and a better insulator and protector of UV light.
-Some windows will have a Argon/Krypton blend to make the window more affordable
+This is because krypton gas is denser and a better insulator and protector of UV light.
+Some windows will have an Argon/Krypton blend to make the window more affordable

 The quality and terms of the window’s warranty will impact the price of the windows you purchase.
 The installation costs for lower quality windows tend to be lower.
 While premium quality window installations will be priced slightly higher.